Real-time hybrid testing using iterative control for periodic oscillations: Mathematical modelling

 \subsection{The time-delayed model of a real-time hybrid test}

 In this section, a mathematical model of the full hybrid system will be developed and examined to explore the control challenge discussed in the introduction.
-We note that for a real test, a full model of the system may not be available.
+We note that for a real test, a full model of the system may not be available. \newtext{The underlying purpose of this section is to demonstrate that the type of hybrid system explored here exhibits a particularly challenging type of instability, namely a \emph{neutral delay}, whereby there are parameter regimes in which the system is unconditionally unstable --- any delay renders the system unstable.
+This provides motivation for the iterative control scheme presented here, which circumvents issues of delay.}

 The motivation to conduct a hybrid test is often due to challenges with modelling components of the physical substructure, hence it being represented experimentally.
 Here, to allow us to analyse the hybrid test approach, we will consider a system that can be represented numerically.

 We consider an $l$-degree-of-freedom (DoF) linear dynamical system as the \emph{true assembly} we would like to emulate with a part physical, part numerical experiment.
 Note that hybrid testing may be realised for more complex, in particular, nonlinear models; nevertheless, we consider a general linear case as it allows us to highlight the challenge without additional algebraic complexity.

 The position and orientation of the true assembly is described by the vector of generalised coordinates $\mathbf{q}(t) \in \mathbb{R}^l$ where the individual generalised coordinates $q_i(t)$ are usually chosen to fully define the system with the minimal number of coordinates.
 Thus, the equations of motion can be given in the matrix form